5T33Z0/OC-Little-Translated/E_SMBIOS_Compatibility/README.md

 ## SMBIOS Compatibility Table

-Check the following spreadsheet to find out which SMBIOS is natively supported by macOS:
+Check the following spreadsheet to find out which SMBIOS is natively supported by which versions of macOS:

 https://docs.google.com/spreadsheets/d/1yLZeRFeONwDj1zMoONQAQ4rlodAnME1q5jFXE-q5H8s/edit#gid=0